42-AI/Python-Bootcamp-Corrections/correction_04.md

 dictionary containing the age of the youngest woman and the youngest man who took part in the Olympics a given year.

-## Error management'
-No specific error management is expected, but the function should not crash or leave in an unexpected way.

-Test 'youngestfellah' by performing at least the following cases:
-- Passing a non existent year to youngestfellah for year parameter.
-- Passing a non pandas.DataFrame parameter for data parameter.

 ## Basic tests'
 Check the results of the following cases:
 - "youngestfellah(data, 1992)", output is: "{'f': 12.0, 'm': 11.0}"